.jpg)

 David King

 David has a Master of Arts in Marriage and Family Therapy.
-He is an Associate member of the Canadian Association of Marriage and Family Therapy (CAMFT) and a Student member of the Canadian Association for Play Therapy (CAPT).
-David is pursuing certification as a Play Therapist and currently uses therapeutic play when joining with children, as young as four years old.
-Additionally, David has training in childhood trauma, grief and loss, relationships, and brain development.
+He is a Registered member of the Canadian Association for Couple and Family Therapy (CACFT) and a Certified member of the Canadian Association for Play Therapy (CAPT).
+David uses therapeutic play when joining with children, as young as four years old, as well as exploring needs with couples, families, adults, and seniors.
+Additionally, David has training in childhood trauma, attachment, grief and loss, relationships, and brain development.
 He has cross-cultural experience with children and families, promoting cultural awareness and spirituality.
+David hopes that people will experience Shalom--wholeness, peace, thriving, and fullness--in each aspect of their life, including their relational, mental, social, physical, and spiritual wellness.
 David enjoys connecting with people, hearing their stories, and coming alongside to empower their journey to wholeness.

 The path towards a brighter future starts today